-CS 391: Internship Level I (3)
+CMP 391 Internship Level I (3)

-This course provides an opportunity for undergraduate students enrolled in the Bachelor of Science in Computer Science degree program to receive supervised practical training and earn industry experience in an actual work environment.
-Students will have the ability to improve their communication skills, while being exposed to real aspects of computer related industry.
+This course provides practical experience through hands on activities for undergraduate students in direct connection with the core courses taken in their program.
+Students will have the ability to apply theoretical concepts in real life applications, and to extend their knowledge base examples of real life applications.
 Students are expected to work at least 135 hours per semester.
 Students are required to attend two meetings/seminars with their faculty advisor to determine learning objectives and assess how well learning objectives are being accomplished.

-CS 392: Internship Level II (3)
+CMP 392 Internship Level II (3)

-This course provides practical experience through hands on activities for undergraduate students enrolled in the Bachelor of Science in Computer Science degree program, in direct connection with the core courses taken in their program.
+This course provides practical experience through hands on activities for undergraduate students in direct connection with the core courses taken in their program.
 Students will have the ability to apply theoretical concepts in real life applications, and to extend their knowledge base examples of real life applications.
 Students are expected to work at least 135 hours per semester.
 Students are required to attend two meetings/seminars with their faculty advisor to determine learning objectives and assess how well learning objectives are being accomplished.